-Teachers, together with parents and allied health workers as required, set goals for students to achieve and work through strategies at home and at school.
+Teachers, in partnership with families and allied health workers, set goals for students to achieve and work through strategies at home and at school.
 These are used to support the child achieve their individual goals.
-Some children will work on a Curriculum Adjustment Plan (CAP), whilst others, depending on their need, will work on an Individual Education Plan (IEP) with specific goals.

 Our Learning Support Team works closely with classroom teachers, providing extra assistance and support that enables students to meet their individual needs.
 Support takes a variety of forms: